|

 The TransactionStatistics property contains information about the

 number of transactions systemd-resolved has processed.
-It
+It contains

-number of total transactions systemd-resolved is processing or
+total transactions systemd-resolved is processing or has

-has processed.
+processed.
 The latter value may be reset using the

 ResetStatistics() method described above.
 Note that the number of